accolite/ng-feedback/README.md

     $  left-center
     $  right-bottom
     $  left-bottom

+##Latest Additions
+We can capture the user name, email, phone number by passing these fields as attributes in the feedback tag.
+Please take a look at the sample feedback tag
+    $ '<feedback uiLabel="Feedback", position = "right-center", username="app.user.username", username="app.user.email", phone-number="app.user.phoneNumber"></feedback>'

 The API to send the feedback to the server can be overridden in your applicaiton's app.js,